It was a cold spring night when a lot of noise made its way into our home.

 Next, you’ll dump all of your wood ashes out in your garden and rinse out your ash bucket so it stays nice and clean while waiting to be used again.
 This is also a good time to oil down your fireplace set.
 I use a piece of fatback or salted meat to oil mine.

 However, you can use any kind of oil.
 Then let it sit by the fire to cure.
 It will keep your set looking nice and shiny.
 Remember, you’ll only need to oil the set if it is made of iron.

 Finally, if you keep a pot of water or kettle on your stove to get moisture in the air, now is a good time to top that off as well.

 10. Sweep the Floor and Load the Wood

-Before you are ready to start burning wood in your stove again, you’ll want everything around the stove to be tidy too.
-This is a safety thing as well because if too many items are too close to the stove, then you are asking for a fire.
+Before you are ready to start burning wood in your stove again, you’ll have to ensure that everything around the stove is tidy too.
+This is a safety thing as well because if too many items are too close to the stove, then you are asking for trouble.

-So use your broom and dustpan to sweep up any stray ashes around your stove area.
-Then you’ll want to move anything that might be laying around your stove that could potentially cause a problem.
+Use your broom and dustpan to sweep up any stray ashes around your stove area.
+Then move anything that might be laying around your stove that could potentially cause a problem.

-Finally, you’ll want to fill the wood ring.
+Finally, fill the wood ring.
 I always use this time to make sure our wood, kindling, and fire starter are filled up.
 Plus, make sure your fire source is where it should be and working properly too.